CPJPRINCE/opex_manifest_generator/README.md

                             Description fields with the folder/file's name,
                             if used in conjunction with one of the above options:
                             {generic-catalog,generic-accession, generic-both}
-                            it will do both simutaneously.
+                            it will do both simultaneously.
                             For more details on these see the auto_classification_generator page.